Fort Wayne Children's Zoo Home

 Weight: 30 pounds

-Conservation status: Least Concern
+Conservation status: Least concern

 About

 Cape porcupines typically eat fruit, roots, bark, and have been known to eat bones and carrion.
-To help them break down food, they have strong font teeth that never stop growing!
+To help them break down food, they have strong font teeth that never stop growing.
 Chewing on hard items helps keep their powerful teeth healthy and filed down.

-We’ll save you the trouble of counting!
 All porcupines, big and small, have the same average number of quills at 30,000.
 Porcupine quills are made out of the same material as our hair, and similar to our hair, their quills also fall out and grow back.
+Contrary to popular belief, porcupines do not shoot out quills.
+Instead, when feeling threatened, their first instinct is to freeze and then make themselves big, turn backward, and run into the predator.

 Cape porcupines play a positive role in their ecosystem by their foraging and turning soil.
 Their foraging contributes to the maintenance of the plants and their foraging habits open up soil surfaces, which allows water to seep into the ground to promote new growth.